 It’s strange that recruiters assume that everyone’s LinkedIn profiles are accurate, when only 64% of all users believe that the information is “Completely accurate, I only add things that I’ve actually done.”
 But what this article sets out to do is dispel the notion that people cannot lie on their LinkedIn profile – you absolutely can, and you will probably away with it.

-If you are not sure about this check how CEOs have done it.
+If you want examples of successful executives who lied, check how CEOs have done it.

 You are Not that Important